2024 Republican candidates: Who’s running and how bad would they be for LGBTQ+ rights?

 Thus far, Haley has used anti-LGBTQ+ talking points to keep her campaign in the headlines.
 She denounced DeSantis’ ‘Don’t Say Gay’ law – which restrictions LGBTQ+ discussions in schools – for “not going far enough” and misgendered social media influencer Dylan Mulvaney.

-The business executive and pastor from Texas is another long shot in a Republican field dominated by established names within the party.
+However, he’s truly a long shot candidate in a Republican field dominated by established names within the party.

 Mike Pence: The worst vice president for LGBTQ+ people in recent times